CEP Project Types

 CEP Instructor-Led Pedagogy Groups Proposal Guidelines

-We welcome proposals from any Barnard instructor who is interested in forming a group whose collaboration will advance the CEP’s commitments to developing transformative, collaborative, and holistic approaches to teaching and learning.
+We welcome proposals from any Barnard instructor who is interested in forming a group whose collaboration will advance the CEP’s commitments to developing transformative, collaborative, and holistic approaches to teaching and learning, including assessment and curricular projects.
 The CEP can offer up to $1,000 of support, which can be applied to guest speaker fees, materials, technical support, refreshments during meetings, and other costs.
 We are especially interested in supporting groups that foster collaborations across disciplines, areas of study, and teaching modes.
-Proposals can be sent to firstname.lastname@example.org (subject line: CEP Pedagogy Group Proposal) and should include the following information:
+Proposals can be sent to email@example.com (subject line: CEP Pedagogy Group Proposal) and should include the following information:

-- The duration of the group’s collaboration, the frequency of meetings, and the anticipated structure of individual meetings (150-200 words).
+- The duration of the group’s collaboration, including the frequency of meetings, and the anticipated structure of individual meetings OR the timeline of the project (150-200 words).

-- The specific mode the collaboration will take (see Project Types & Definitions above for guidance), as well as the expected deliverables, goals, and/or outcomes of the learning community (150-200 words).
+- The specific mode the collaboration will take (see Project Types & Definitions above for guidance, though this is not exhaustive), as well as the expected deliverables, goals, and/or outcomes of the learning community or project (150-200 words).